pangpang20/gaussdb-python/docs/api/errors.rst

-Errors coming from a database server (as opposite as ones generated client-side, such as connection failed) usually have a 5-letters error code called SQLSTATE (available in the `~Diagnostic.sqlstate` attribute of the error's `~psycopg.Error.diag` attribute).
+Errors coming from a database server (as opposite as ones generated client-side, such as connection failed) usually have a 5-letters error code called SQLSTATE (available in the `~Diagnostic.sqlstate` attribute of the error's `~gaussdb.Error.diag` attribute).

-Psycopg exposes a different class for each SQLSTATE value, allowing to write idiomatic error handling code according to specific conditions happening in the database:
+GaussDB exposes a different class for each SQLSTATE value, allowing to write idiomatic error handling code according to specific conditions happening in the database: